matteodallolmo/ai-job-interview/README.md

 # Getting Started with Create React App

-Look at photos to see web app in use.
+Look at example1.png & example2.png to see web app in use.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).